 Are non-recreational drone (Remotely Piloted Aircraft System) pilots licensed?

 Currently, non-recreational drone pilots in Canada do not need a license.
 They do need to conduct drone operations under a Special Flight Operations Certificate (SFOC) issued by Transport Canada.
-An SFOC application must include proof of training, experience and knowledge as well as insurance coverage.
+A SFOC application must include proof of training, experience and knowledge as well as insurance coverage.
+As of June 1, 2019 operators will need Pilot Certificates.
+Certificates for Basic Operations will require passing an on-line exam.
+Certificates for Advanced Operations will require passing both an on-line exam and a flight test.

 Are there any restrictions I need to know about?